 This leaflet is a brief guide to the Scheme and cannot cover every personal circumstance.
 In the event of any dispute over your pension benefits, the appropriate legislation will prevail.
 This leaflet does not confer any contractual or statutory rights and is provided for information purposes only.

-The LGPS for you, for now, for the future.
+The LGPS for you, for now, for the future